IamJayPrakash/K6-Commander/CONTRIBUTING.md

 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
-5. Make sure your code lints.
+5. Make sure your code lints and is formatted correctly by running the scripts below.
 6. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License